sgoth/timetrack/README.md

 timetrack is licensed under the 2-clause BSD license.

 based on https://github.com/neverpanic/timetrack
-vigorously adapted to my own needs
+vigorously adapted to my own needs in the most hacky way imaginable

+don't trust anything in there - it's hack after hack to support what i need

 ## Warning